rkdeng/trackmouse_openfield/README.md

 pic

 3. Use vd_analyze2_extractdata.m to extract data.
 Load the files from vd_click1.m and vd_analyze1_mousexy.m.
 Key parameters and mouse movement trajectories will be generated.

+pic

+How to optimize the detection?
+Ah, email me, we can talk...
+Don't feel like to type anymore...